Indellient/indellient-better-together-demo/habitat/nomad_client/README.md

 [Nomad](https://nomadproject.io) is an easy-to-use, flexible, and performant workload orchestrator.

-This plan provides the static binary for execution and the configuration for a Nomad client, with support for the [Docker Driver](https://www.nomadproject.io/docs/drivers/docker.html).
+This plan provides the static binary for execution and the configuration for a Nomad client.

 ## Usage